MoralesMortales/MoralesMortales/README.md

-- 👋 Hi there, I’m Carlos Morales.
+- 👋 Hi there, I am Carlos Morales.

 - 🦅 I'm interested in learning everything related to full-stack development and exploring additional programming languages.